- Set aside time every day for social media, usually at least an hour.

 Before joining a new social network on behalf of the university, seek approval from Public Relations and Marketing Communications, and Legal Affairs by requesting the appropriate form.

-Most social media platforms come with free analytic tools such as Facebook Insights.
-Familiarize yourself with these and determine which statistics are important to your unit.
+Hootsuite provides access to social media reporting for your channels.
+Familiarize yourself with these report features and determine which statistics are important to your unit.
 Remember that “likes” and “follows” aren’t as important as engagement.
 Statistics that show actual interactions are of more value.